-With so many JavaScript frameworks available for server-side and client-side rendering, choosing the right framework for a new project is a difficult task be it a JavaScript system, single page application or website.
-Picking a wrong framework affects a project's resilience and ability to meet deadlines.
+With so many JavaScript frameworks available for server-side and client-side rendering, choosing the right framework for a new project, whether a JavaScript system, single-page application, or website, can be difficult.
+Picking the wrong framework can affect the entire project's resilience and ability to meet deadlines.

 What is Angular?